 4 Ways Of Opening Guitar Pro Files WITHOUT Guitar Pro

-If you download any one of these software, getting the Guitar Pro file to work is pretty easy.
+If you download any one of this software, getting the Guitar Pro file to work is pretty easy.
 You just have to click on the file and then choose your alternative software to open it One thing you can’t do without difficulty though is import PDF files as I showed here.

 In other cases, you can go to File > Import, or drag and drop the actual file into the software’s editor.
 I talked about this a little bit in my article on using Guitar Pro for free.